fatelist82/Gout-Therapeutics/README.md

 # Organization

-We have two different approaches to investigate SUA lowering effect, uric lowering and achievement difference (Paper In Progress).
+We have two different approaches to investigate SUA lowering effect, uric lowering and achievement difference.
+Each analytic approach is stored in each folder, including war cvs files and stata script.

 # How to run ths scripts